 Next, we headed off to find Tram #2 which, from many accounts, is great for a do-it-yourself, circular sightseeing tour around town.
 We found the nearest stop for Tram #2, only to find that the entire street, tram tracks and all, is under serious reconstruction.
 So much for our circular sightseeing tour.

-So far for the day we 1.) lost power in our apartment 2.) searched for breakfast and ended up with a fish sandwich at McDonald’s and 3.) were disappointed about Tram #2 not operating.
+It wasn’t even noon yet and, so far we had 1.) lost power in our apartment 2.) searched for breakfast and ended up with a fish sandwich at McDonald’s and 3.) missed out on the celebrated Tram #2 circular tour.
 What to do?
 We ended up in our default mode, doing what we love doing best in cities anyway: we wandered the town.
 It was refreshing to be in a place with residents going about their daily business after so many consecutive visits to cities dominated by tourists.
 Belgrade has the added bonus of being very interesting from an architectural perspective, with buildings dating back to the Ottoman rule, others in the Belle Epoque style of the 19th century, and still others dating back to the more recent Cold War era.
 Along the way, we saw the historic Princess Llubjica’s palace, which spans the Ottoman and Belle Epoque, and the lovely St. Michael’s Cathedral.

 The charms of Belgrade